jleedev/alltheplaces-serve/README.md

 Once:

+0. Fork this repository so as to be able to connect a build trigger
 1. Enable the necessary APIs in GCP and firebase, create docker repo
 2. Build the builder image
 3. Put correct tileJson url in map style